FleksySDK/VirtualKeyboardSDK/examples/README.md

 [**Open View Example**](open-view/ios/KeyboardOpenView)

-The example that we have created triggers when the user presses a button and shows a full view over the keyboard.
+The example we created triggers when the user presses a button and shows a full view over the keyboard.
 What you will achieve:

 <p align="center">